Skip to main content

 • Whose point of view do we follow?

-Take a short film about a young apprentice.
+Take a hypothetical short film about a young apprentice.
 If the camera stays with the apprentice and never shows the supervisor's face, the film is representing the experience of feeling watched but unseen.
 The choice to hide the supervisor is the representation.
 You do not need a complicated theory to write about this.
 You need to notice the choice and state its effect in one clear sentence.

 Individual and collective together

 A simple sentence pattern works well: by representing one experience, the composer invites responders to understand a wider one.
-For example, by representing a single worker's quiet pride in a finished job, the composer invites responders to understand the dignity that ordinary work gives a whole community.
+For example, by representing a single worker's quiet pride in a finished job, a composer invites responders to understand the dignity that ordinary work gives a whole community.

 Seeing your own world differently

 The rubric asks how representations make responders reconsider their own world.
 This is the "so what" of the module.
 A text does not just show you someone else's life; a strong text changes how you see your own.
-After reading a story about a carer looking after an ageing parent, a responder might notice the carers in their own street for the first time.
+After engaging with a hypothetical story about a carer looking after an ageing parent, a responder might notice the carers in their own street for the first time.
 When you finish a paragraph, try to add one sentence about what the representation invites the responder to reconsider.

 Writing a clean paragraph